Franklin D. Roosevelt: Election of 1940

-In the months prior to the July 1940 Democratic National Convention, there was much speculation as to whether Roosevelt would run for an unprecedented third term.
-The two-term tradition, although not yet enshrined in the Constitution, (Note: The Twenty-second Amendment ratified in 1951, would bar any individual from winning more than two presidential elections.) had been established by George Washington when he refused to run for a third term in 1796.
-Roosevelt refused to give a definitive statement, and he even indicated to some ambitious Democrats, such as James Farley, that he would not run for a third term and that they could seek the Democratic nomination.
-Farley and Vice President John Garner were not pleased with Roosevelt when he ultimately made the decision to break from Washington's precedent.
-As Germany swept through Western Europe and menaced Britain in mid-1940, Roosevelt decided that only he had the necessary experience and skills to see the nation safely through the Nazi threat.
-He was aided by the party's political bosses, who feared that no Democrat except Roosevelt could defeat Wendell Willkie, the popular Republican nominee.
+Leading up to the July 1940 Democratic National Convention, there was much speculation as to whether Roosevelt would run for an unprecedented third term.
+The two-term tradition, although not yet enshrined in the Constitution, (Note: The Twenty-second Amendment, ratified in 1951, would bar any individual from winning more than two presidential elections.) had been established by George Washington.
+Roosevelt refused to give a definitive statement, and he even indicated to some ambitious Democrats, such as James Farley, that they could seek the Democratic nomination.
+Farley and Vice President John Garner were not pleased with Roosevelt when he ultimately ran.
+As Germany swept through Western Europe in mid-1940, Roosevelt decided that only he could see the nation safely through the Nazi threat.
+He was aided by the party's political bosses, who feared that no Democrat but Roosevelt could defeat Wendell Willkie, the popular Republican nominee.